 Brisbane Youth Service runs a weekly Street Outreach program, focused on engaging with homeless and at risk young people in the Brisbane CBD, particularly those who are at risk of problematic alcohol or other drug use.

-The program was expanded in 17/18 through a partnership with the Queensland Police Service and received additional funding as part of the Queensland Police Service Communities Against Substance Misuse (CASM) program.
-In 17/18 BYS provided 770 occasions of outreach support to at-risk young people.
-The Queensland Police Service funded outreach from March to June 2018 recorded 12 shifts across 22 targeted locations.
+In 17/18, BYS provided 770 occasions of outreach support to at-risk young people.
+The Queensland Police Service provided funding for additional outreach from March to June 2018, recording 12 shifts across 22 targeted locations.

 BYS workers may be the first contact young people who are sleeping rough have with support services.
 Workers seek to build trusting relationships and offer some assistance with basic needs such as food, water, transport assistance and provide access to specialist support at BYS or elsewhere.
 Outreach workers also facilitate entry, or return, to safe accommodation.

-Through the program there has been an increase in positive engagement, reaching the point where some young people are now waiting for the outreach team and engaging positively and pro-actively.
+Consistent outreach has resulted in an increase in positive engagement, reaching the point where some young people are now waiting for the outreach team and engaging positively and pro-actively.